gracemshea/ga_da_finalproject/README.md

 ### SQL Commands

 A wide variety of SQL statements were utilized throughout this project.
-CLick each command to navigate to an example.
+Click each command to navigate to an example.

 * [ALTER TABLE]() allows you to add columns to a table in the database.
 * [AND]() combines two conditions.